openservicemesh/osm/tests/e2e/README.md

 Currently, test init will load a `Kubeconf` based on Defalut Kubeconf Loading rules.
 If Kind is used, the kubeconf is temporarily replaced and Kind's kubeconf is used instead.

-### Container registry (required)
+### Container registry
-A container registry where to load the images from (OSM, init container, etc.) is necessary.
-Can be set by flag or env value:
+A container registry where to load the images from (OSM, init container, etc.).
+Credentials are optional if the container registry allows pulling the images publicly:
 ```
 -ctrRegistry string
 		Container registry